Stephen Williams - Little Pieces of Sophie first page

 “I was born there.”

-“A man from London used to work for me when I was in Uganda.”
-His dad started coughing and then cleared his throat.
+“Used to have a Londoner working for me in Uganda.”
+His dad began coughing and then cleared his throat.
 Jack was relieved he didn’t spit into a tissue.
-“He was fresh out of university and had high hopes.
-I felt sorry for the poor lad.
-Because he was half caste the men in the office treated him as an African.”
-He sighed.
-“He didn’t last long.”
+“He was fresh out of university, full of hope.
+But I felt sorry for the poor lad.
+Because he was half-caste, the men in the office treated him as an African.
+He didn’t last long.”

 Kate clenched her hands on her lap.
 “That’s sad.”